choria-io/website/docs/content/concepts/cli/_index.md

  * Show any results that were out of the ordinary
  * Show some statistics

-Chroia client applications aim to only provide the most relevant information.
+Choria client applications aim to only provide the most relevant information.
 In this case, the application is not showing verbose information about the nine *OK* results, since the most important issue is the one *Failure*.
 Keep this in mind when viewing the results of